Trista0114/CS614-Multi-Agent-Loan-Risk-Assessment-System/README.md

 - Feature Engineering → Extract risk indicators & ratios
 - Data Cleaning → Handle missing/outliers
 - Train/Test Split → 80/20
 ---

+- This project was developed as a group.
+Detail work division and the high-level workflow are shown in the "Group7 Slides.pdf" document.
-Environment Setup: Clone this repository and install the dependencies from requirements.txt.
+- Environment Setup: Clone this repository and install the dependencies from requirements.txt.
-Configuration: Set your Hugging Face Token in the environment variable HF_TOKEN.
+- Configuration: Set your Hugging Face Token in the environment variable HF_TOKEN.
-Model Access: Please note that the LoRA adapter weights are not included in this repository.
+- Model Access: Please note that the LoRA adapter weights are not included in this repository.
-Run Demo: Execute the Streamlit application to launch the interactive UI and the full LangGraph pipeline.
+- Run Demo: Execute the Streamlit application to launch the interactive UI and the full LangGraph pipeline.